 A day in advance of preparing this dish, marinate shrimp in a mixture of 4 cloves crushed garlic, black pepper, 1/2 cup olive oil and 1 pinch of saffron.
 Refrigerate overnight.
 To prepare the marmalade, peel onions and cut them in half and slice thin.
 In a saucepan over low heat with 2 tablespoons of oil, cook the onions until transparent.
 Drain the tomatoes, remove the seeds, chop roughly and add to the onions.
 Add chopped anchovies, chopped olives and thyme, cook for 3 hours on very low heat, stirring often.
 Meanwhile cut out 6 rounds of puff pastry about 3 1/2 inches in diameter.
 Place on a baking sheet cover with a second sheet, and bake in the oven for 6 minutes at 350 degrees.
 Prepare the frisee by cutting off the green of the lettuce, use only the white part only.
 Chop frisee and wash well, reserve.
 In a large saute pan over medium-high heat, heat 1/4 cup olive until hot, and cook shrimp until pink and curled.
 Set the tomato marmalade on top of each tart round and warm in the oven for 5 minutes.
 Season the frisee with a little olive oil, salt and pepper.
 Take the tart out of the oven and set on a plate, dress some frisee on top of the tart and cover with shrimp.
 Garnish with the mache lettuce leaves.
 Drizzle olive oil around the tart and serve.

 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.

-Recipe courtesy of Mark Murphy, La Fourchette, New York, NY
+Recipe courtesy of Marc Murphy, La Fourchette, New York, NY